Domenic Cretara: Exhibitions

 Cretara's works have been featured in a numerous museum and gallery exhibitions.
 In 2001 Cretara had a solo exhibition of his work at the Frye Museum in Seattle, Washington titled Dominic Cretara: Portals.
 In this exhibition he touched on different subjects including the human struggles, a recurring theme in his artwork.
-In March 2008, the 19-piece collection titled "Domenic Cretara: The Large Drawings" was featured at the Todd Gallery at MTSU.
+In March 2008, the 19-piece collection titled "Domenic Cretara: The Large Drawings" was featured at the Todd Gallery at Middle Tennessee State University.

 Cretara's work was also included in “The Figure in Contemporary Art” at Cypress College in Cypress California in 2012.
 The exhibition included other notable figurative artists such as Odd Nerdrum, Ruth Weisberg, Sigmund Abeles, Steven Assael, Juliette Aristides and Jerome Witkin.

 In 2013, a retrospective survey of his work was organized by the Triton Museum of Art, Santa Clara, Calif.
 The featured works were presented in four categories: "Doll Paintings", "Family", "Gender Roles", and "An Italo-American Life".
 In 2014, he exhibited a series of large scale works on paper in the exhibition "The Way of Flesh Part 2" at Mt.
 San Antonio College in Walnut, California.
 An artist discussion panel, led by art critic John Seed, was conducted in connection to the exhibition which included Cretara speaking on the creation of his work and the state of contemporary figurative art.
 In 2015-16, his work was included in the thematic exhibition "Identity, Who Are We Now" at the Minneapolis Institute of Art.
 Other notable artists included in the exhibition were Chuck Close, Robert Mapplethorpe, and Kiki Smith.